Gray Area Foundation for the Arts

 Getting There

-The 24th Street Mission BART station is a five minute walk.
-Muni bus lines 14, 49, and 12 all run nearby.
-Street parking on Mission Street is metered and competitive.
-Side streets have better availability.
+24th Street Mission BART is about a 5-minute walk south.
+The 14 Mission and 49 Van Ness/Mission buses run on Mission Street.
+Street parking on Mission is metered and competitive; side streets have better availability.

 Explore Nearby